Trust can be developed, but you have to know where to start

 Good luck finding an article on leadership today that doesn’t talk about trust – the 1980s view of the strong and charismatic leader has been replaced in the 2010s by the empathetic and trustworthy leader.
-And study after study supports the idea that trust is one of the most important factors for leaders today.
-While establishing a trusting leadership relationship isn’t a key focus of great leaders in all situations (see our article on strategic leadership replacing one-size-fits-all leadership), with a stable team, it’s usually an important piece (learn more on building leadership trust in our next article).
+And study after study supports the idea that trust is one of the most important factors for leaders today – high trust is associated with better team performance, more willingness to take risks and be creative, lower attrition, higher satisfaction, greater “organizational citizenship behaviors” (voluntary and non-required activity that helps the company, going the extra mile when it’s not required) and lower “counterproductive work behaviors (actions to hurt the company like theft, sabotage, substance abuse, delinquency, etc.).
+While establishing a trusting leadership relationship isn’t a key focus of great leaders in all situations (see our article on strategic leadership replacing one-size-fits-all leadership), with a stable team, it’s an important piece Our next article in this series addresses what you need to be a trusted leader and our last article provides advice on building leadership trust.

 But what exactly does a trustworthy leader look like?
 When many of us think of trustworthy, we think of someone who does what they say they’re going to do.
 Is that all that a trustworthy leader needs to do?
-Unfortunately it’s not that easy.
+The good news is that trust is one of the most researched topics in work psychology.
+The bad news is that organizational trust is not that easy.
 Leadership “trust” means much more.

 “Earn trust, earn trust, earn trust.
 Then you can worry about the rest.”

-The tactics of building trust can be thought of as pieces of these two broad categories.
-For example, Paul Zak’s model of organization trust can be sorted like this:
+The tactics of building trust can be thought of as pieces of these broad categories.
+In other words, leaders need to think about the advice they get on trust or leading and decide how it helps them build the types of trust.
+For example, Paul Zak’s model of organization trust can be sorted like this (Zak’s model does not include ability trust, instead focusing on how leaders and employees work together):

 - Recognize Excellence